vviikk/vviikk.github.io/pages/INDEX.md

 IT Manager / Software Consultant / Point-of-sale & ERP specialist / Proof-of-concept architect.

-Do have a look at my Linkedin profile if you'd like to find out more of my early career.
+Do have a look at my LinkedIn profile if you'd like to find out more of my early career.

 ---

 :::

 ::: section likes